SoftwareHeritage/swh-docs/docs/index.rst

 Architecture
 ------------

-* :ref:`architecture` → get a glimpse of the Software Heritage software architecture
+* :ref:`architecture-overview` → get a glimpse of the Software Heritage software architecture
 * :ref:`mirror` → learn what a Software Heritage mirror is and how to set up one